 From the fabulous Gorges de Galamus

-Located halfway between the departments of Aude and Pyrénées-Orientales, the Gorges de Galamus surround the river Agly.
-About forty kilometres west of Perpignan, it is the spectacular starting point of this hike which takes you to the castle of Peyrepertuse.
-Built in the 13th century, this fortress overlooks the Corbières massif on a limestone ridge at an altitude of nearly 800 m, at the top of a hill that separates Duilhac from the village of Rouffiac-des-Corbières.
-It is also a famous spot for climbing.
-Finally, you finish your walk below at Duilhac-sous-Peyrepertuse.
+Located halfway between the Aude and Pyrénées-Orientales departments, the Gorges de Galamus surround the Agly river.
+Some 40 km west of Perpignan, it's a spectacular starting point for a hike that takes you to the Château de Peyrepertuse.
+Built in the 13th century, this fortress overlooks the Corbières massif on a limestone ridge almost 800 m above sea level, at the top of a hill that separates Duilhac from the village of Rouffiac-des-Corbières.
+It's also a well-known climbing spot.
+Finally, you end your walk below at Duilhac-sous-Peyrepertuse.

 On the GR10 at an altitude of over 2,000 metres